red574890/TMMA-report-project/interface_guide/interface_guide.md

 ### (2).
 Output CSV file
 In this ERP system, POS and Inventory System are separated.
-Employee sometimes need to integrate both system to do further analysis.
-Therefore, this button will generate the integrated sales data from 2 system from start date to end date.
+Employees sometimes need to integrate both systems to do further analysis.
+Therefore, this button will generate the integrated sales data from 2 systems from the start date to the end date.

 ![main](https://github.com/red574890/TMMA-report-project/blob/main/interface_guide/main2.PNG "main2")